Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: The Agent URI Scheme

 \textbf{Capability Path.} The path component describes what the agent does using hierarchical segments.
 Each segment is a lowercase alphanumeric string with hyphens permitted.
 The path \texttt{/workflow/approval/invoice} indicates specialization: workflow capabilities, specifically approval, specifically for invoices.

 Capability paths support prefix matching.
 A query for \texttt{/workflow/approval} returns agents at that path and all child paths (\texttt{/workflow/approval/invoice}, \texttt{/workflow/approval/expense}).
 This enables discovery at varying granularity---like asking ``find me any specialist in cardiology'' rather than ``find me Dr. Smith at Boston General.''
+The capability path is also part of the agent's identity.
+Reclassifying an implementation under another path denotes a different agent; the issuer must mint a new Agent ID and attestation rather than reuse the old ID under the new path.